 How to reach Ooty:

 The nearest airport to Ooty is at a distance of about 88 km and is located in Coimbatore.
 By rail, Ooty railway station is merely two km from the City Centre and the other railway station is 46 km away at Mettupalayam.

 There is also a toy train that connects Ooty with Mettupalayam and Coonoor, another famous hill station.
-Though it is not really the fastest way to get there, you can the enjoy scenic beauty all along the way.
+Though it is not really the fastest way to get there, you can then enjoy the scenic beauty all along the way.

 Situated on the western coast, Goa shares its borders with Mumbai and Karnataka.
-First time as well as regular visitors to India make it a point to spend some wonderful moments in Goa, enjoying its lovely beaches and colourful culture.
+The first time, as well as regular visitors to India, make it a point to spend some wonderful moments in Goa, enjoying its lovely beaches and colourful culture.
 If you love the rains, then Goa is the place to be this monsoon.

 The list of “must-dos” while in Goa is long and very exciting.

 This small, yet culturally rich, state is a haven for those who love spending time on the beach, and being one with nature!

 Some of the most famous beaches include Baga, Calangute, Dona Paula, Miramar, Palolem, and Vagator.
 Enjoy exploring the dense forests, wildlife sanctuaries, and experiencing the magical river cruises!

 How to reach Goa: